-As a result of the change in accounting standards for 2019/20 under IFRS 9, this authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
-(In November 2018, the Ministry of Housing, Communities and Local Government, [MHCLG], concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years commencing from 1.4.18.)
+As a result of the change in accounting standards for 2020-21 under IFRS 9, this authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
+(In November 2018, the Ministry of Housing, Communities and Local Government, [MHCLG], concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years ending 31.3.23).

-The Council has determined that its exposure to non-specified investments will be managed through the decision-making framework laid out in its Commercial Strategy, subject to an overall limit of 15% of its agreed borrowing cap (determined as £70m for 2020-21).
+The Council has determined that its exposure to non-specified investments will be managed through the decision-making framework laid out in its Commercial Strategy, subject to an overall limit of 15% of its agreed borrowing cap (determined as £70m for 2021-22).